RyanTYT/rusty_trader/trading-app/README.md

 }
 ```

-Adding a strategy is one line in the macro invocation:
+Adding a strategy is implementation of trait and one line in the macro invocation:

 ```rust
 // strategy/strategy.rs:110 — adding a strategy is just one line